photoprism/photoprism-docs/docs/developer-guide/media/thumbnails.md

 - nonetheless, this can be done by simply [changing the security token](../../getting-started/config-options.md#url-tokens)

-Another advantage - in addition to better performance - is that users can easily integrate a content delivery network (CDN), as there are no secret key to share and no cookies to check.
+Another advantage - in addition to better performance - is that users can easily integrate a content delivery network (CDN), as there are no secret keys to share and no cookies to check.

 Because most users have only one domain/host name and modern Web apps can store authentication tokens in *localStorage* instead, PhotoPrism does not use any cookies by default.